-The walls of pits and trenches shall not be battered beyond the vertical without the prior approval of the Engineer.
+The walls of pits and trenches shall not be battered beyond the vertical without the prior acceptance of the Contract Administrator.

 Trench support shall (where possible) be drawn up and removed as the concreting or backfilling progresses so as to ensure that all voids at the side, or in other places, are filled as the Contract Works advance.